Chile's hard-right holds the upper hand as presidential election goes to a tense runoff

 José Antonio Kast, an ultraconservative lawyer opposed to abortion and same-sex marriage, appears to be in pole position after nearly 70% of votes went to right-wing candidates in Sunday's first round, as many Chileans worry about organized crime, illegal immigration and unemployment in one of Latin America’s safest and most prosperous nations.

-Kast is a surprise front-runner who speaks fondly of aspects of the country's period of dictatorship and broke with the traditional conservative party to found his own Republican Party.

-He came in second with nearly 24% of the vote after campaigning on plans to crack down on crime, build a giant border wall and deport tens of thousands of undocumented migrants.
+The father-of-nine, who has pushed his traditional Catholic beliefs and nostalgia for aspects of Chile's brutal dictatorship into the political mainstream after founding his own Republican Party almost a decade ago, came in second with nearly 24% of the vote.
+He campaigned on plans to crack down on crime, build a giant border wall and deport tens of thousands of undocumented migrants.

 Neither contender received more than 50% of the overall vote count, sending the poll to a second round of voting on Dec.
 14.